Stefan Christensen ← Back to writing

 When we raised this with the bank, they apologized.
 They didn’t fully understand their own limitations.

+The bank’s payments team, the people we asked during diligence, didn’t know their Faster Payments implementation had time restrictions.
 If the bank doesn’t know, what chance do you have of asking the right question?

 We Were Locked In